NadiaCop7/BeginningReact/chTwo.md

  ```

 `<PropertyDetails/>` is a react component that is being instantiated by using it in “html tag” form with some attributes.
 One you definitely know, `className`, is a regular attribute html uses, and it is NO different when used for styling on a react component.
-You can add an `img=“”` or `src=“”` attribute the same way, but the most common use of attributes on a jsx-html style instantiated component is to pass data between it to another component via… you’ve heard it a 1000 times, props!
-In the above example -the attributes called property, isLDP, and snipe are all being passed data as props.
+You can add an `img=“”` or `src=“”` attribute the same way, but the most common use of attributes on a jsx-html style instantiated component is to pass data between it to another component via… you’ve heard it a 1000 times: props!
+In the above example -the attributes called `property`, `isLDP`, and `snipe` are all being passed data as props.
 This makes sense if you consider how an object has key-value pairs, aka properties and their values.
 If you want another component to be able to use ones information, you can pass that data via props.

 Lets break this down!